Respect yourself - value honesty and fairness

 Incomplete or inaccurate citations in your work.

-Collusion – getting assistance from someone to complete work that should be you own.
+Collusion – getting assistance from someone to complete work that should be your own.

 Collaborating – working with others to complete an assignment that is an individual assignment.